julecko/disgomoji/README.md

 ## Testing
-Right now project is tested on windows but later switch to linux, as original disgomoji was made for Some parts are coppied from discord-c2 as this malware is inspired by
+Right now project is tested on windows but later switch to linux, as original disgomoji was made for Some parts are coppied from discord-c2 as this malware is inspired by **Sadly i found out, that transfer.sh is currently not avaible, instead of it i will be using temp.sh**

 - [x] Add sending startup message
 - [x] Add command 🏃‍♂️